top of page

 Every role has mundane tasks that stand between us and the work we find truly rewarding.
 I routinely search for ways to reduce the boring parts of my job and expand the time spent on the exciting and meaningful stuff.
 For me, nothing has delivered on that productivity promise quite like Artificial Intelligence (AI).

-In 2025 I set a goal to advance my knowledge in AI and learn how it can make my job more enjoyable.
+In 2025, I set a goal to identify practical AI use cases I could deploy right away to increase my productivity and enjoyment at work.
 Like most professionals, my time and budget are stretched thin by work, family, and a never-ending personal to-do list.
-However, I committed to a low-barrier learning strategy that manifested itself in four ways over the year:
+However, I committed to a low-barrier learning strategy that manifested itself in four ways over the year.

 This was the only formal "course" of my journey, which kicked off in January 2025. $60 for a 4-week commitment with lots of time to complete course work.
 It brought videos, readings, and interactive assignments together and finished with a nice little Google Certificate.